 - Deficiencies in metal decking or fastener placement

-- Roof boards unable to resist pressures prescribed for the project
+- Roof boards unable to resist pressures prescribed for the project due to improper storage

 - Various installation defects (i.e. insufficient or improperly installed adhesives)